 9. DEFINE POST CAPTIONS AND TAGS

-Influencers should post freely in their own voice, within a set of predetermined brand guidelines.
-You should offer to allow them to pre-approve a written caption.
-That way they’re not scared that you’ll say something scandalous, but you are also not dictating copy that sounds inauthentic to the influencer’s feed.
+Conclusion: Influencers should post freely in their own voice, within a set of predetermined brand guidelines.
+Influencers – should offer you – the client approves written captions.
+That way, you – the client – are not scared influecers’ say something too scandalous, but you – the client – are also not dictating copy that sounds inauthentic to the influencers’ feed.

 10. AGREE ON PROPER DISCLOSURE*

-These are some disclosure guidelines to ensure you – as a brand manager – and your paid influencers add into the content you both create.
+These are some disclosure guidelines to ensure you – the client – and your paid influencers add to the content you both create.